 You're not taking time off work to laze about, you're switching from one job to take on several related jobs for a while so that you,your child, and your woman have a brighter future than any amount of money could buy.

 You're only missing out on taking the easy, shortsighted route.
-You're missing out on ignoring the future cost your family has to pay in or for you to get back to the familiar routine of work as soon as possible.
+You're missing out on ignoring the future cost your family has to pay in the long run so that you to get to go back to the familiar routine of work.
 You're missing out on staying with the known game of work to avoid taking on something new.

 I'm pretty sure there is enough research that supports the idea of paternity leave increasing parental involvement and connection with your child and leading to more gender equality/more balanced responsibilities in families.